UC-ITSC/OCAT-Intern-Template/README.md

       - Feel free to ask questions.
 In the end, this is a learning process.
 Feel free to ask questions if you don't understand something in the code.
   - After a Pull Request (PR) has been approved, merge it and move on
     - [Merging a Pull Request](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/merging-a-pull-request)
-    - Once merged, create a new branch from master and start on your next issue
+    - Once merged, create a new branch from main and start on your next issue

 ## Technologies